pyhys/minimalmodbus/docs/troubleshooting.rst

 Empty bytes added in the beginning or the end on the received message
 ---------------------------------------------------------------------
 This is due to interference.
 Use biasing of modbus lines, by connecting resistors to GND and Vcc from the the two lines.
 This is sometimes named "failsafe".

 Serial adaptors not recognized
 ------------------------------
 There have been reports on problems with serial adaptors on some platforms, for example Raspberry Pi.
 It seems to lack kernel drives for some chips, like PL2303.
 Serial adaptors based on FTDI FT232RL are known to work.

 Make sure to run the ``dmesg`` command before and after plugging in your serial adaptor, to verify that the proper kernel driver is loaded.

 Known issues
 --------------

-Changing ``close_port_after_each_call`` after instantiation of ``Instrument`` might be problematic.
-Set the value ``minimalmodbus.CLOSE_PORT_AFTER_EACH_CALL=True`` immediately after ``import minimalmodbus`` instead.

-TODO
+See github page.

 Issues when running under Windows